IanWold/Metalsharp/Metalsharp.Documentation/tutorial-website.md

-# Create a Real Website with Metalsharp
+# Create a Website with Metalsharp

 This tutorial will walk you through (almost) all the components of Metalsharp you might use in the regular course of making a website.
 This tutorial will make a personal/blog website similar to https://ianwold.com.
 Some layout/style content will be referenced from this project.